brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-26-what-we-know-about-the-universe-so-far.md

 So religion and partially phylosophie are dogmatic, turned into past and a result of inner-head mental masturbation, they are OUT (have nothing to offer to our view of the universe).

+Another simpler thing that is kinda limiting/dogmatic is naming of things.
+It does serve the *talking to other people thing* thought.

+Quoting Richard Feynman

+> “See that bird?” he says.
+“It’s a Spencer’s warbler.”
+(I knew he didn’t know the real name.)
+“Well, in Italian, it’s a Chutto Lapittida.
+In Portuguese, it’s a Bom da Peida.
+In Chinese, it’s a Chung-long-tah, and in Japanese, it’s a Katano Tekeda.
+You can know the name of that bird in all the languages of the world, but when you’re finished, you’ll know absolutely nothing whatever about the bird.
+You’ll only know about humans in different places, and what they call the bird.
+So let’s look at the bird and see what it’s doing—that’s what counts.”
+(I learned very early the difference between knowing the name of something and knowing something.)

 However there is another imaginative discipline called Art, which is IN.
 It is in a position of showing reality in a subjective form and at the same time predict one of the possible future's.
 Neil Tyson about the [Stary night](https://www.youtube.com/watch?v=LiiC0v9tVMg).

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg/758px-Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg)